nyc-rock-doves-2016/SnapShort/README.md

 ### Release 4: Question and Wonder

-The immortal San Francisco native [Bruce Lee][enter the dragon] pointed out that focusing on the task at hand is to miss the importance of the lesson.
+The immortal San Francisco native [Bruce Lee][enter the dragon] pointed out that betimes focusing on the task at hand causes one to miss the importance of the lesson.
 Take some time and reflect upon the request cycle, the request object, the `ENV` hash.
 Can you act and interact with these things inside of your controllers, inside of your templates?
 What happens if you create an instance variable in a Sinatra responder block, can you see that instance variable in the view?
+Sinatra is a web application framework that conforms to the [Rack middleware][].
+What's a "middleware?"
+What's [Rack][Rack middleware]?

 Add a file that has a list of 5-10 questions you have about how Sinatra applications, the web, web applications in general, HTML forms, etc. work.